OlivierB29/mobilecms-api/README.md

 - PHP 7

 ## Manual install
-- copy src/api to web server to the web directory eg: www/adminapp/api
+- copy src/api to web server to the web directory eg: /var/www/html/api
+- copy src/.htaccess file to the web server root (or edit your own custom file)
-- copy sample tests-data/public to /var/www/html/adminapp/public
+- copy sample sample-database/public to /var/www/html/public
-- copy sample tests-data/private to a non readable directory, such as /var/www/private
+- copy sample sample-database/private outsite the web server documents, such as /var/www/private
-- If needed, edit additional configuration and directories : edit api/v1/conf.php
+- If needed, edit additional configuration and directories : api/v1/conf.php (see config dir for examples)

 ## Gulp install
-When editing the API and live testing.
+When editing the API and live testing to a local web server.

 ```bash
 $ npm install